SAP-samples/teched2024-XP280/README.md

 - You have an SAP BTP Trial Account.
 If you don't have one yet, you can get one [here](https://developers.sap.com/tutorials/hcp-create-trial-account.html).
 - Make sure that your SAP Universal ID is configured correctly.
 You can find the instructions in [SAP Note 3085908](https://me.sap.com/notes/3085908).
 - The Terraform provider does not support 2FA.
-Make sure that this options is not enforced for your account.
+Make sure that this option is not enforced for your account.
 - You need to have a GitHub user.
 If you don't have one so far, please [sign-up on GitHub](https://github.com/signup) before going through the exercises

 ## Exercises